Rodulf, Herule king: King of the Heruls

-After becoming ruler of Italy, Theodoric traveled to what was described as the previous homeland of the Goths, and thereafter, according to historian Herwig Wolfram, wanted to establish an alliance with the Heruli king Rodulf.
-According to Wolfram, Rodulf "probably included in his sphere of influence the region north of Lake Balaton."
+After becoming ruler of Italy, Theodoric wanted to repacify the previous homeland of the Goths near Sirmium, and according to historian Herwig Wolfram, he therefore wanted to establish an alliance with the Heruli king Rodulf.
+As a result, according to Wolfram, Rodulf "probably included in his sphere of influence the region north of Lake Balaton."

-In another letter from the collection of Cassiodorus, probably from between 507 and 514, Theodoric asks for the assistance of the kings of the Heruli, Thuringi and Varni for a counter-attack against the pressure from the Franks.
+In another letter from the collection of Cassiodorus, probably from between 507 and 514, Theodoric asks for the assistance of the kings of the Heruli, Thuringi and Varni for a counter-attack against the pressure from the Franks, who were in conflict with the Visigoths.
 Procopius implied that the battle which led to Rodulf's death took place around 494, it is therefore considered unlikely to have occurred about 508.

 A later account of the battle with the Lombards by Paul the Deacon gives Rodulf a more legitimate casus belli against the Lombards.
 Rodulf purportedly declared war against the Lombards because his brother was murdered by Tato's daughter Rumetruda, after a falling-out between the two, during his brother's return home.

 In the Historia Langobardorum ("History of the Lombards"), Paul the Deacon mentions that Rodulf was among the dead in a battle against the Lombards under Tato, probably in 508.
 Theodoric did not manage to intervene in time, and the Heruls thus suffered a crushing defeat.
 The Heruls were split up as a result of the defeat in the battle.
 The Lombards took both Rodulf's standard (vexillum) and his helmet, and Paul the Deacon claimed that this broke the courage of the Heruli such that they never had a king again.
 However Procopius, who was much closer to the events, notes that the Heruli divided and moved, but still had kings.